update 12/6/2018: this article has been updated for Kubernetes 1.9.6 on Azure Kubernetes Service

 - mycache: a Redis cache that holds an integer called “requestCount” which is set and requested by service-a

-At the end of this article, the application will be delivered via a CI/CD pipeline from a GitHub repository to a Kubernetes cluster running on Azure Container Service.
-Respective Docker images for service-a and service-b will be pulled from an Azure Container Registry service.
+At the end of this article, the application will be delivered via a CI/CD pipeline from a GitHub repository to a Kubernetes cluster running on Azure Kubernetes Service.
+Respective Docker images for service-a and service-b will be pulled from Azure Container Registry.

 Here you can see a basic outline of the steps in the pipeline

 - User commits some changes to a local git repository and pushes them to the remote one.
 This article uses GitHub, but feel free to choose whichever source control provider you like

 - GitHub will trigger a new Build on VSTS by calling a VSTS webhook

 - VSTS will pull the latest version of the application from GitHub

 - VSTS will build Docker images service-a and service-b and push them to Azure Container Registry

 - VSTS will adapt a YAML Kubernetes deployment file and drop it as a Build artifact and a new Release pipeline will be triggered.
 This deployment file will then be executed in the Kubernetes cluster